Passenger (singer): 2020–2021: Songs for the Drunk and Broken Hearted

 On 8 January 2021, Passenger released Songs for the Drunk and Broken Hearted.
 The record was supposed to be released by early 2020, but later delayed due to the coronavirus lockdown.
 The record's release supports both Ecologi and Eden Reforestation Projects, non-profit organisations aiming to rebuild natural landscapes destroyed by deforestation.
 A tree will be planted for every physical copy of the album sold via the Passenger store.

 2022: Birds That Flew and Ships That Sailed

-On April 14 2022, Passenger released his 14th studio album, Birds That Flew and Ships That Sailed.
+On April 14, 2022, Passenger released his 14th studio album, Birds That Flew and Ships That Sailed.
 The album was released independently, without a record label or a press team.
 The record release supports Plastic Bank, a social enterprise that combats plastic pollution in the ocean.
 The record debuted at Number 35 on the Official UK Albums Chart, marking Passenger's 8th album to enter the UK Top 40.

+2025: The Unlikely Pilgrimage of Harold Fry musical

+In February 2025, it was announced that Passenger will write the music and lyrics for the stage musical adaptation of The Unlikely Pilgrimage of Harold Fry by Rachel Joyce.
+The musical premiered at Minerva Theatre, Chichester in May 2025.
+The show is set to transfer to the West End, starting 29 January 2026.
+On 10 September 2025, Passenger released One for the Road (Songs from the Unlikely Pilgrimage of Harold Fry the Musical), including "Song for the Countryside", featuring Jack Wolfe, who originated the role of the Balladeer and "Walk Upon the Water" featuring The Kingdom Choir.
+On the same day, tickets for the West End production went on sale.